Aloísio Sebastião Boeing: Priesthood

 As a consecrated man and priest, he dedicated much of his life to formation, especially in Jaraguá do Sul.

 He was a master of novices for 24 years.

 He became a trainer with a reputation as a firm, devout, and zealous.
 He had great devotion to the Virgin Mary.
-On his initiative, this Novitiate was named after Our Lady of Fatima.
+On his initiative, this novitiate was named after Our Lady of Fatima.
 He was esteemed, distinguished by his kindness and paternal welcome from the students who sought him for spiritual guidance.

 Pastoral

-Father Aloísio has always worked in the field of pastoral care.
+Boeing has always worked in the field of pastoral care.
 From the beginning of his priestly life, he was also sought by the people for spiritual counseling until the end of his life.
 That was the skill he developed throughout his life.

 Often, until dawn, he was sought after at home or by telephone for spiritual guidance, family counseling, and health blessing.
 He never stopped answering.
 At the end of his life, often sick, in bed, he attended, lying down, to the most urgent cases.
 He felt compassion for the people, especially the sick, the elderly and the poor.
-He had a special taste for the colloquium of spiritual things and spoke whole hours without tire.
+He had a special talent for conversation on spiritual things and would discuss and listen attentively tirelessly.

-Death
+Death and legacy

 Father Aloísio died on April 17, 2006 (Monday).

 Feeling close to his departure and feeling leave to everyone he loved, said: "You will find me in the Eucharist."
 He was buried in the garden, next to the Church of Our Lady of the Rosary, in the Nereu Ramos neighborhood, in Jaraguá do Sul.
-It's a place of prayer and thanks.
+It is a place of prayer and thanks.

-Legacy

 People testify to having already achieved thanks for his intercession.